Battle of Beersheba (1917): Tel el Saba

 At about 08:55, some 200 Ottoman cavalry with transport and guns were seen moving north from Beersheba along the road to Jerusalem; shortly afterwards, an aircraft reported seeing a large camp at Tel el Saba.
 This was the main Ottoman defensive position on the east side of Beersheba, located on the prominent 20 acre of Tel el Saba and dominating the eastern side of the town.
 With its steep sides littered by boulders, this flat–topped hill was strongly garrisoned by a battalion (described as 300 rifles and a machine gun company of eight machine guns) deployed for general defence.
-Without trees or scrub for cover, the area "was swept by the fire of numerous machine guns and field guns concealed in the town ... [and] on the strongly entrenched hill of Tel el Saba."
+Without trees or scrub for cover, the area "was swept by the fire of numerous machine guns and field guns concealed in the town ... [and] on the strongly entrenched hill of Tel el Saba".
 Enfilade fire from two directions would have annihilated attackers.

 At 09:10 the Anzac Mounted Division's New Zealand Mounted Rifle Brigade advanced towards Tel el Saba with the intention of enveloping it from the north, supported by Royal Horse Artillery (RHA) (which came into action at a range of 3000 yd).
 However, at that distance the artillery was unable to make a dent on the Ottoman defence.
 The brigade advanced with the Canterbury Mounted Rifle Regiment on the right and the Auckland Mounted Rifle Regiment on the left, each supported by four machine guns.
 Receiving heavy machine-gun and artillery fire, the Auckland Mounted Rifles Regiment formed an advance guard and rode to within 1800 yd of Tel el Saba across open country to the Wadi Saba.
 Here excellent cover for horses and machine guns was found, as well as good positions from which machine gunners could provide effective suppressive fire.
 The frontal attack would be launched on foot, since mounted attack from any direction was impossible.
 The Auckland regiment launched their attack under the north bank of the wadi, advancing on a narrow front under the good cover provided by the wadi.
 Due to heavy Ottoman machine-gun fire, from a point 800 yd from the Ottoman position the attack was slowed; one troop at a time advanced under cover from New Zealand machine guns.

 By 10:00, Chaytor ordered the 1st Light Horse Brigade to reinforce the attack on Tel el Saba from the south and cooperate in the attack.
 The brigade sent the 3rd Light Horse Regiment (1st Light Horse Brigade), with one subsection of a machine-gun squadron, to cover the New Zealanders' left flank.
 At 10:15 they made a "dashing advance" across the plain against artillery and machine-gun fire.
 Shortly afterwards two of the squadrons took up an exposed position on the bank of the wadi, covering the attackers' left flank.
-Heavy machine gun, Hotchkiss and rifle fire targeted the Ottoman position, providing covering fire for the Auckland Mounted Rifles Regiment attack.
+Heavy machine gun, Hotchkiss gun and rifle fire targeted the Ottoman position, providing covering fire for the Auckland Mounted Rifles Regiment attack.